blue-sky-r/TDE-wifi-icon/README.md

 ### to do

     TODO: debug why QSound() is not working
-    TODO: intermittent visual artifcats (only on multiple runs, the 1st/2nd time the icon is ok):
+    TODO: intermittent visual artifcats (only on multiple runs, the 1st/2nd time the icon is ok) just noticed sometimes there are visual artifacts also on Dropbox icon so maybe it is TDE problem ?
     TODO: open minimalistic web browser with dd-wrt info page from right-click menu entry
     TODO: store long term statistics and provide signal strength plot
     TODO: autostart symlink from r-click menu